-4 Key Takeaways From University of Toronto’s ‘Benefits of On-demand Transit in Belleville’ Survey
+4 Key Takeaways From University of Toronto’s ‘Benefits of On-demand Transit’ Survey

 By: Gurjap Birring

 The City of Belleville introduced on-demand transit for their evening service in September of 2018.
 This service takes buses on optimized journeys rather than follow fixed routes.
 Riders request trips via a mobile app, online portal, or over the phone.
 Buses are then routed by AI-technology in real time while optimizing for efficiency, without human intervention.

 After one year in service, and 3,000 registered service users, an independently funded research team from the University of Toronto conducted interviews and surveys of on-demand transit riders to better understand social and economic outcomes of the on-demand transit service.
 The full report by the academic team can be found here.

 Here are four key takeaways from the survey.

 On-demand transit (ODT) service is increasing access to mobility for economically disadvantaged groups with over 70% of survey respondents indicating that ODT made night travel more convenient.

 While the median total income of individuals in Belleville was $30,661 as per 2016 Census data, ODT users predominantly have lower income levels.
 Of all survey respondents, 62% reported earning less than $20,000 per year, roughly 30% earn $20,000 to $40,000 per year, and less than 10% earn more than $40,000 per year.

 Data also suggested that many ODT users lack other options for travel.
 Respondents who are low-income earners are less likely to have friends or family that can drive them places in comparison to high-income earners.